panzerdp/dmitripavlutin.com/content/posts/2017-04-15-handle-undefined/index.md

 What happens when you don't want to indicate these semicolons?
 For instance to reduce the size of the source file.

-In such situation ECMAScript provides an [Automatic Semicolon Insertion](http://www.ecma-international.org/ecma-262/6.0/index.html#sec-automatic-semicolon-insertion) (ASI) mechanism, which inserts for you the missing semicolons.
+In such a situation ECMAScript provides an [Automatic Semicolon Insertion](http://www.ecma-international.org/ecma-262/6.0/index.html#sec-automatic-semicolon-insertion) (ASI) mechanism, which inserts for you the missing semicolons.

 Being helped by ASI, you can remove the semicolons from the previous example: